axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 .. figure:: images/case-details-related-tasks-cases.png

-3. Histories, the Axon.ivy Portal adds notes here for state changes of the case.
+3. Histories, the Axon Ivy Portal adds notes here for state changes of the case.
 You may add additional notes which is described below.